paudelgaurav/Learning-Resources/readme.md

   - [ ] Anna Karenina by Leo Tolstoy
   - [ ] Dune by Frank Herbert
   - [ ] The Picture of Dorian Gray by Oscar Wilde
+  - [ ] Harry Potter and the Philosopher's Stone J. K. Rowling